Welcome to today's edition of the Rush 24-7 podcast.

 I'll see if I can find it.

-One of the upshots of this bill and the economic destruction that's taken place.
+One of the upshots of this bill and the economic destruction that's taken place, we are going with 10% unemployment for as far as the eye can see.

-That model is gonna change.
+That model is going to change.

-More temporary part-time workers, and one of the reasons is this health care bill.
+More temporary, part-time workers, and one of the reasons is this health care bill.

-And it's it's a nightmare.
+And it's a nightmare.

-And now they've missed some deadlines, and nobody nobody even knew what the deadlines were, and they don't even know what the details are that they have missed.
+And now they've missed some deadlines, and nobody even knew what the deadlines were, and they don't even know what the details are that they have missed.

 The missed deadlines include creating task forces on breast cancer and Alaskan health care, publishing a list of new authorities granted under the law, and setting a schedule for a government accountability office study and financial audit.